-This plan supports the principle of an A30-St. Austell link road west of Roche as a priority, to relieve traffic issues impacting Higher Trezaise, Trezaise, the village of Roche, and Victoria Road.

-The promotion of this scheme will be a material consideration in the determination of any application along the likely route.
+This plan supports the principle of an A30-St. Austell link road west of Roche as a priority, in order to relieve traffic issues impacting Higher Trezaise, Trezaise, the Village of Roche, and Victoria Road.
+The promotion of this scheme by Cornwall Council will be a material consideration in the determination of any application along the likely route.

-Support for this route is subject to the following conditions:
+Support for a link road is subject to the following conditions:

-- a) The new road scheme seeks to include an HGV diversion banning HGV movements through Roche village from the Combellack turning off Trezaise Road to the south of Roche Village, and from the Victoria Rail bridge north of Roche, and into the village from Harmony Road east of the new road, and into Edgecumbe Road south of the new road.
-HGVs to be directed instead onto the new link road (Fig .3). - b) That measures designed appropriately to the historic context would be taken as part of the new road scheme to improve the central areas of Roche village and to prioritise pedestrians, make increased short term parking available for shoppers, and improve the quality of the environment and in so doing deter rat-running through Higher c) Where reasonably practicable, that a footpath is established along Victoria Road as part of the new road scheme to provide safe pedestrian access between Roche Village and the railway station/ employment at Victoria

-Trezaise, Trezaise, the village of Roche, and Victoria Road.
+a) The new road scheme is anticipated to include an HGV diversion banning HGV movements through Roche Village from the Combellack turning off Trezaise Road to the south of Roche Village, and from the Victoria Rail bridge north of Roche, and into the Village from Harmony Road east of the new road, and into Edgcumbe Road south of the new road.
+HGVs are to be directed instead onto the new link road. b) Measures designed appropriately to the historic context would be taken as part of the new road scheme to improve the central areas of Roche Village and to prioritise pedestrians, make increased on street short term parking available for shoppers, improve the quality of the environment and in so doing deter "rat-running" through Higher Trezaise, Trezaise, the Village of Roche, and Victoria Road.